Department of Music Menu

 - Music Department

 This course sequence requires students to attend at least three concerts on campus each semester.
 Attendance will be noted at the entrance to the auditorium.
 Those who fail to fulfill the minimum requirement need to make it up in the following semester.
-(Each course in the four-year sequence must be repeated once as part of the program requirement.)
+Students are required to complete MUS001R, 002R, 003R, and 004R each twice, once in the Summer semester and once in the Fall semester.

 This course, through aural exercises such as sight singing, rhythmic exercises, and dictation, reinforces students’ understanding of theoretical principles covered in MUS111B.
-Prerequisite: MUS101A; or by instructor consent.
+Prerequisite: MUS101A or by instructor consent.
+Corequisite: MUS111B.

 This course offers piano lessons in a group setting.
 Students will develop the ability to read music and play simple pieces with proper technique while relating the music to theory that they have learned.